degski/KD-Tree/README.md

 # KD-Tree

-KD-Tree in 2 and 3 dimensions.
+A static KD-Tree in 2 and 3 dimensions.
+Insert and delete are not implemented and the Tree should simply be reconstructed, which is fairly fast.
 The Tree is implicit, i.e. flat with no overhead.
 Uses either a std::array or a std::vector as container type.
 Falls back to linear search iff data is small.
 The size of the container is next ( N ^ 2 ) - 1, so on average there is 25% wasted space.

+The implementation uses recursion for both construction and nn-search.

     namespace kd